chrisk44/Hijacker/README.md

 Root access is also necessary, as these tools need root to work.

+## Discontinued
+The app has been discontinued since a completely new iteration is currently under development.
+Since the new version will not be available for a long time, this repo remains open for recommendations and feature requests which will be implemented in the new version.
+Critical changes may still be provided, along with help for building, maintaining, and updating the code (though I wouldn't recomment it).
+Bug reports are also welcome as long as they come from the latest released version, since some of this code might be used in the new project.

 ## Features
 ### Information Gathering
 * View a list of access points and stations (clients) around you (even hidden ones)